tavinus/pdfScale/README.md

              Use twice for even more information
  -h          Print this help to screen and exits
  -V          Prints version to screen and exits
- -m <mode>   Force a mode of page size detection.
+ -m <mode>   Force a mode of page size detection
-             Will disable the Adaptive Mode.
+             May disable the Adaptive Mode
  -s <factor> Changes the scaling factor, defaults to 0.95
-             MUST be a number bigger than zero.
+             MUST be a number bigger than zero
              Eg. -s 0.8 for 80% of the original size

 Modes: